AVSLab/basilisk/docs/installOnMacOS.md

 $ xcode-select --install
 ```
 2. Get the [CMake](http://cmake.org) application to be able to create the Xcode IDE file
     * You will need the command line version of `cmake` as well.
+To see if you have it already installed, type `which cmake` into the terminal and you should an output like `/usr/local/bin/cmake`.
+If you get no response, then you need to install `cmake`.
+Here are two options:
-The CMake.app contains instruction on how to install the command line version inside the Tools menu.
+        1. The CMake.app contains instruction on how to install the command line version inside the Tools menu.
-    * As an alternate approach, you can also install using homebrew as described below
+        2. As an alternate approach, you can also install using homebrew as described below
 3. (Optional) Get the [SourceTree](http://sourcetreeapp.com) application to be able to pull and manage a copy of Basilisk
 4. (Optional) Get the [PyCharm](https://www.jetbrains.com/pycharm/) application to be able to edit python source files